FDCPA Attorney — Stop Debt Collector Harassment & Recover Damages

 Bundy v.
 Revco Solutions

-A debt collector continued calling our client repeatedly despite being told to stop, including calls to third parties.
-We filed suit under the FDCPA and secured a favorable settlement that included statutory damages, actual damages, and full attorney's fees.
+A collector kept calling our client — and third parties — after being told to stop.
+We sued under the FDCPA and secured a favorable settlement covering statutory damages, actual damages, and attorney's fees.

 Read the full case result →Ahmed v.
 McDevitt

-A collector used deceptive tactics and disclosed our client's debt to unauthorized third parties in violation of multiple FDCPA provisions.
-We took the case to litigation and obtained compensation reflecting the severity of the violations.
+A collector used deceptive tactics and disclosed our client's debt to third parties, violating multiple FDCPA provisions.
+We litigated and obtained compensation reflecting the violations' severity.

 Read the full case result →Past results do not guarantee a similar outcome.
 Every case is unique and results depend on individual facts and circumstances.